Pascal Krauss

-Pascal "Panzer" Krauss (born April 19, 1987) is a retired German mixed martial artist who competed in the welterweight division of the Ultimate Fighting Championship (UFC).
+Pascal "Panzer" Krauss (born April 19, 1987) is a German retired mixed martial artist who competed in the welterweight division of the Ultimate Fighting Championship (UFC).
 His German nickname translates to 'tank' in English.

 Early life and education

 Krauss was born on April 19, 1987, in Breisach, West Germany.
 He developed an interest for martial arts was woken when he started boxing at the age of 14.
 His five-year commitment to the sport earned him a German junior boxing title and a second place in the International German Championships.
 The latter being the only loss in his 18-fight amateur boxing career.
 He was also a member in the youth team of Freiburg's first division wrestling club 'RKG Freiburg 2000'.
 Krauss studied sport science at the University of Freiburg.

 Career

 Mixed martial arts

 After an encounter with German Judo black belt and MMA practioneer Gregor Herb in 2007 Pascal also started training Brazilian Jiu-Jitsu (BJJ) and MMA.
 He made his professional MMA debut in January 2008 in his native Germany.

 In 2009, Pascal spent some time in Rio de Janeiro, Brazil, to train under BJJ master Roberto “Gordo” Correa.
 After eight weeks of training alongside Antonio Braga Neto, Rafael dos Anjos, Delson Heleno and MMA-legend Vitor Belfort, amongst others, he was awarded a BJJ blue belt.
 A 2010 trip to the United States lead Pascal to spend some time at Renzo Gracie's MMA academy in New York City and the Cesar Gracie MMA team - home to renowned fighters such as Jake Shields, Nick Diaz, Nate Diaz and Gilbert Melendez.

 After beating John Quinn at the May 22, 2010 Cage Warriors Fighting Championship Right to Fight event he became the Cage Warriors welterweight champion.
 He succeeded Dan Hardy, who had to vacate the title after signing with the UFC in 2008.

 The MMA-website Sherdog released an interview with Pascal on July 24 for their "Prospect Watch"-column.
 Sherdog also named him in a July 2010 article on 'the top 10 undefeated European prospects'.